richardschneider/net-ipfs-core/README.md

 ### Merkle DAG

-The `DagNode` is a directed acyclic graph whose edges are a `DagLink`.
+The [DagNode](http://richardschneider.github.io/net-ipfs-core/api/Ipfs.DagNode.html) is a directed acyclic graph whose edges are a
+[DagLink](http://richardschneider.github.io/net-ipfs-core/api/Ipfs.DagLink.html).
 This means that links to objects can authenticate the objects themselves, and that every object contains a secure representation of its children.

 Every Merkle is a directed acyclic graph (DAG) because each node is accessed via its name (the hash of `DagNode`).
 Each branch of Merkle is the hash of its local content (data and links);  naming children by their hash instead of their full contents.
 So after creation there is no way to edit a DagNode.
 This prevents cycles (assuming there are no hash collisions) since one can not link the first created node to the last note to create the last reference.